 Indian retail industry is one of the fastest growing in the world.
 As per Forrester Research, in 2020, India's retail sector was estimated at US$ 883 billion, with grocery retail accounting for US$ 608 billion.
 The market is projected to reach ~US$ 1.3 trillion by 2024.
 India ranked 63 in the World Bank’s Doing Business 2020 publication.
 India ranked 73 in the United Nations Conference on Trade and Development's Business-to-Consumer (B2C) E-commerce Index 2019.
-India’s direct selling industry recorded sales of US$ 2.47 billion in 2019, improving its rank to 15 from 19 a year before.
+India’s direct selling industry would be valued at US$ 2.14 billion by the end of 2021.
 Consumer spending in India increased to US$ 245.16 billion in the third quarter of 2020 from US$ 192.94 billion in the second quarter of 2020.

 India is the fifth-largest and preferred retail destination globally.
 The country is among the highest in the world in terms of per capita retail store availability.
 India’s retail sector is experiencing exponential growth with retail development taking place not just in major cities and metros, but also in tier II and III cities.
 Healthy economic growth, changing demographic profile, increasing disposable income, urbanisation, changing consumer tastes and preferences are some of the factors driving growth in the organised retail market in India.